os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ## Chapter 3: Study Operations

 This chapter explains the possible study operations.
-A study is the instanciation of a process.
+A study is the instantiation of a process.
 It has input data and once all inputs are configured, the study can be run.
 Once the study is run without failure, the outputs and charts are available.

 ### Section 3.1: Create a study